W-4 Form

 • BY CLICKING THE SUBMIT BUTTON BELOW, I ACKNOWLEDGE THAT I HAVE RECEIVED AND UNDERSTAND THE TERMS REGARDING MY RECEIPT AND SUBMISSION OF AISD EMPLOYMENT DOCUMENTS AND FURTHER CONSENT TO USING MY ELECTRONIC SIGNATURE IN LIEU OF MY HANDWRITTEN SIGNATURE.

-• Date captured on form submission
+• Date will be captured on form submission

 Accept